PDFs by language

 Bisphosphonates are drugs that work by slowing down bone cells called osteoclasts.
 These cells normally break down the hard mineral structure of bones to help keep them healthy.
 Osteoclasts often become overactive when prostate cancer spreads to the bones, which can cause problems.
 Bisphosphonates can be used:

-Zoledronic acid (Zometa) is the most commonly used bisphosphonate for prostate cancer.
-This drug is given as an intravenous (IV) injection, usually once every 3 or 4 weeks.
+Zoledronic acid (Zometa) is a commonly used bisphosphonate for prostate cancer.
+This drug is given as an intravenous (IV) injection, usually either once every 3 or 4 weeks, or once every 12 weeks.
 Men given this drug are advised to take a supplement containing calcium and vitamin D to prevent problems with low calcium levels.

-Some doctors use other bisphosphonates to treat prostate cancer that has spread to bone.
+Sometimes other bisphosphonates are used to treat prostate cancer that has spread to bone.

 Bisphosphonates can have side effects, including flu-like symptoms and bone or joint pain.
 They can also cause kidney problems, so patients with poor kidney function might not be able to be treated with these medicines.

-Denosumab (Xgeva, Prolia) is another drug that can help when prostate cancer spreads to bone.
-Like the bisphosphonates, denosumab also blocks bone cells called osteoclasts, but it does so in a different way.
+Denosumab (Xgeva) is another drug that can help when prostate cancer spreads to bone.
+Like the bisphosphonates, denosumab also blocks osteoclasts, but it does so in a different way.
 This drug can be used:

 This drug is injected under the skin every 4 weeks.
 Men given this drug are often advised to take a supplement containing calcium and vitamin D to prevent problems with low calcium levels.